4 In-Demand Counseling Careers in Austin

-One practicum course and three internship courses are required.
+One practicum course and two internship courses are required.
 These courses must be taken during the last three semesters:

 Total Hours: 60

 As a part of the program’s philosophy and educational training program, you’ll participate in training experiences that encourage self-growth.
 These exercises may require an appropriate degree of self-disclosure, which you won’t be graded on.
 This confidential information will not be discussed outside of the classroom.